 This new customer notices the exact same pair of shoes you’ve been admiring.
 A service rep greets the woman and asks if she’d like to try them on, so she does.
 When she squeezes her size 9s into the display model size 7, she winces with pain and exclaims, “These shoes are horrible!
 They’re not at all what I expected.
 I have no idea why anyone would even buy them.
-They’re so uncomfortable, I can’t walk or do anything I thought I would with them.
+They’re so painful, I can’t walk or do anything I thought I would with them.
 They don’t work or help me at all.
 They’re absolutely awful!
 I would never buy them or recommend them.”

 In a flourish of disgust, she rips off the shoes, practically throwing them at the clerk.
 Without asking to try on the proper size or telling the clerk what she really needs, this client marches out of the store, disappointed, angry, and besmirching the good name and reputation of the shoe.